 What also deserves mention about the Humminbird 409620-1 Helix 5 DI is its split-screen view.
 Here you can mark waypoints and simultaneously fish around.

 This keeps you aware from one side of the screen as to what is going on below the deck while the other side lets you see marked viewpoints through GPS.
 Compact and user-friendly, this model is indeed impressive and deserves to be with every angler.
+Based on our experience, Humminbird Helix 5 DI is the best kayak fish finder you can use.

 Easy to use and mount as well